There’s no shortage of SEO tasks on your to-do list.

 14. Check Your Mobile Friendliness Score

 Search engines like Google prioritize mobile first.
-Google’s mobile-friendliness tool can rate your website and alert you to fixes.
+Google’s mobile-friendliness tool can rate your website and alert you with issues you need to fix.

 1. Update Your Topic Strategy

 Your topic strategy is a blueprint for your SEO efforts.